-10.1 Secondary school candidates should be aware of communication issues and have strategies for supporting departments and monitoring their

-- 10.2 Primary school candidates should be aware of supporting staff at different stages, to plan, implement and monitor classroom work within a whole school framework.
-Policies are therefore important as well as a system to ensure all plans are checked, agreed and evaluated for their success. - 10.3 In both sectors the following aspects of school management apply: - Development Planning - Monitoring, Evaluating and promoting Quality linked to school review - Staff Development and Staff Review - Managing links with other schools, the community and world of work - Managing change and development - Devolved School Management (DSM)
+- 9.1 Secondary school candidates should be aware of communication issues and have strategies for supporting departments and monitoring their effectiveness (e.g. through grouping them and linking each group to a member of the Senior Management Team). - 9.2 Primary school candidates should be aware of supporting staff at different stages, to plan, implement and monitor classroom work within a whole school framework.
+Policies are therefore important as well as a system to ensure all plans are checked, agreed and evaluated for their success. - 9.3 In both sectors the following aspects of school management apply: - Improvement Planning - Monitoring, Evaluating and promoting Quality linked to school review - Staff Development and Staff Review - Managing links with other schools, the community and world of work - Managing change and development - Devolved School Management (DSM)

-11. CURRICULUM ASPECTS OF WHICH CANDIDATES SHOULD BE AWARE
+10. CURRICULUM ASPECTS OF WHICH CANDIDATES SHOULD BE AWARE

-- 11.1 Attainment and National Qualifications. - 11.2 The Curriculum (the 3-18 Curriculum for Excellence). - 11.3 Equal Opportunities. - 11.4 Assessment, recording and reporting achievement - 11.5 Pupil Support, including support for learning, pupil guidance and youth strategy. - 11.6 Nursery/Primary and Primary/Secondary liaison - 11.7 School evaluation
+- 10.1 Attainment and National Qualifications. - 10.2 The Curriculum (the 3-18 Curriculum for Excellence). - 10.3 Equal Opportunities. - 10.4 Assessment, recording and reporting achievement - 10.5 Pupil Support, including support for learning, pupil guidance and youth strategy.

+- 10.6 Nursery/Primary and Primary/Secondary liaison - 10.7 School evaluation

-12. KEY FACTORS THAT CANDIDATES SHOULD DEMONSTRATE
+11. KEY FACTORS THAT CANDIDATES SHOULD DEMONSTRATE

-- 12.1 Promoting effective learning and teaching and achievement for pupils of all abilities. - 12.2 Involving parents and the work of the school and Authority in the education of their children.
+- 11.1 Promoting effective learning and teaching and achievement for pupils of all abilities. - 11.2 Involving parents and the work of the school and Authority in the education of their children.

-13 ASSESSING THE CANDIDATES AND TAKING THE DECISION
+12 ASSESSING THE CANDIDATES AND TAKING THE DECISION

-13.1 To help panel members keep a record of their impressions of each candidate an assessment checklist can be used.
-These can be drawn up for the panel by Education staff based on sections 9, 10 and 11 above.

-- 13.2 Candidates are not assessed against each other, they are assessed against the criteria in the person specification.
-Standard procedure for making the final decision is that the Chairperson gives his/her assessment of the candidates against the selection criteria, and in turn, invites each member of the panel to do likewise.
-Panel members are not asked to state their preference at this stage they are given an opportunity to comment on the assessments of their fellow panel members, and a period of debate will take place.
+- 12.1 To help panel members keep a record of their impressions of each candidate an assessment checklist can be used.
+These can be drawn up for the panel by the Education Officer based on the factors in sections 9, 10 and 11 above. - 12.2 Candidates are not assessed against each other, but are assessed against the criteria in the job description and person specification.
+Standard procedure for making the final decision is that the Chairperson invites each member of the panel in turn to give his/her assessment of the candidates against the selection criteria.
+Panel members are not asked to state their preference at this stage.
+They are given an opportunity to comment on the assessments of their fellow panel members, and a period of debate will take place.
 The Chairperson will then invite each panel member to, independently, state his/her preference.
-Withdrawal of some panel members to consider as a group is not permitted. - 13.3 Appointment will be made by majority decision.
-The Chairperson has a casting vote in the case of equality of votes. - 13.4 To guard against unfair discrimination, a record of how the decision was reached should be kept using the assessment checklists, selection notes etc. If an unsuccessful candidate challenges the decision, evidence is available to show that the decision is fair.
+Withdrawal of some panel members to consider as a group is not permitted. - 12.3 Appointment will be made by majority decision.
+The Chairperson has a casting vote in the case of equality of votes. - 12.4 At all stages in the process, a record of how the decision was reached should be kept by the Education Officer using the assessment checklists, selection notes etc. If an unsuccessful candidate challenges the decision, evidence is available to show that the decision is fair.

-14. COMMUNICATING THE DECISION
+13. COMMUNICATING THE DECISION

-- 14.1 Head Teacher appointments the Education officer advises the successful candidate, usually on the same day as the interview. - 14.2 Depute Head Teacher appointments the interview panel Chairperson (Head Teacher) advises the successful candidate. - 14.3 References are taken up for the successful candidate at this stage, as validation of the successful candidate, and registration with the Protecting Vulnerable Groups scheme checked.
+- 13.1 Head Teacher appointments the Education officer advises the successful candidate, usually on the same day as the interview. - 13.2 Depute Head Teacher appointments the interview panel Chairperson (Head Teacher) advises the successful candidate. - 13.3 References are taken up for the successful candidate at this stage, as validation of the successful candidate, and registration with the Protecting Vulnerable Groups scheme checked.
 Pre-employment health screening will be undertaken in line with the Council's Recruitment and Selection policy.

-The offer of employment will be conditional on the outcome of pre-employment checks. - 14.3 On acceptance of the offer, feedback is available to the unsuccessful candidates.
+The offer of employment will be conditional on the outcome of preemployment checks.

+13.4 On acceptance of the offer, feedback is available to the unsuccessful short-leet candidates.